 Joe died July 18, 2020, at the Maine Veterans Home in Scarborough, Maine.
+Joe was born in Oxford, from Hebron Academy.
+He joined Cannon Club, majored in biology, and wrote his thesis on "Physiological Effects of Cortisone and ACTH."

-Joe was born in Oxford, Maine, and came to Princeton
+Maine, and came to Princeton